This page is designed to answer the following questions:

 As soon as you begin caring for an individual, you have a duty of care to (reasonably) ensure that they are protected from harm, abuse or injury and to promote their wellbeing.

-Your duty of care also extends beyond the individuals you support to your co-workers and the public.
+Your duty of care also extends beyond the individuals you support to your co-workers and the wider public.

 As well as being an important legal requirement, your duty of care will also be referenced in your job description and in your employer’s agreed ways of working.
 It is also part of The Code of Conduct for Healthcare Support Workers and Adult Social Care Workers in England.